mbizhani/Talos/README.md

 ## Talos Commands
 `Talos` command creates its config file as `$HOME/.talos-config.xml`.

-Note: for most of commands `-V` enables verbose.
+Note: for most of the commands, `-V` enables verbose.

 - `talos.sh scan <DIR>` - scans the `<DIR>` recursively and adds the VMs(`vmx` files) in the config.
 - `talos.sh ls [-U]` - lists all added VMs in the config
-  - `-U` deletes non-existed VMs from config.
+  - `-U` deletes non-existed VMs from the config.
 - `talos.sh start VM [VM...]` - starts VM(s).
 - `talos.sh stop VM [VM...]` - stops VM(s).
 - `talos.sh clone VM NEW_VM` - creates a full clone.
 - `talos.sh ps` - lists running VMs and shows their IP address (needs `open-vm-tools` or `vmware-tools` installed in VMs).
-- `talos.sh ssh VM [-u USER] [-p PASSWORD] [-P]` - creates a ssh session to your VM
+- `talos.sh ssh VM [-u USER] [-p PASSWORD] [-P]` - creates an SSH session to your VM
-  - `-P` persists username and password in config in plain text.
+  - `-P` persists the username and password in the config in plain text.
-- `talos.sh ssh VM1 VM2 [VM...]` - creates a multi ssh shell with synchronized input to all sessions.
+- `talos.sh ssh VM1 VM2 [VM...]` - creates multi SSH shells with synchronized input to all sessions.
 - `talos.sh cp SRC DEST [-u USER] [-p PASSWORD] [-P]` - copies a file from `SRC` to `DEST`
   - `SRC` or `DEST` is a simple `FILE` on the host or `VM:FILE` on the guest.
-  - `-P` persists username and password in config in plain text.
+  - `-P` persists the username and password in the config in plain text.